 - Shirt buttons (2 sizes for the front and the sleeve/collar)

-- Prescription eye contacts or glasses
+- Extra pair of prescription eye contacts or glasses

 Check out the other blog posts related to road warrior travel here.